coozoo/qtoptirunindicator/README.md

 Bumblebee status: Ready (3.2.1).
 X is PID 8806, 1 applications using bumblebeed.
 ```

-If your output looks simmilar then this program should work for you too.
+If your output looks similar then this program should work for you too.

+Program update interval 1 second, it's possible to change but currently no way to save and restore settings, cause simply no any configuration files :)

 ## Instalation